 - Go to regular ophthalmological examinations, at least once a year, in order to detect possible complications of type 1 and 2 diabetes, as 1 in 3 people affected by diabetes suffers some kind of diabetic retinopathy.
 During the examination, the ophthalmologist will dilate your pupils in order to examine the eye blood vessels and detect possible damages.

-- Eat a healthy diet, with low-fat foods with appropriate amounts of nutrients, such as vegetables, lean (low-fat) proteins), whole grains and breads, fruit and dairy products, and avoiding sugar intake.
+- Eat a healthy diet, with low-fat food with appropriate amounts of nutrients, such as vegetables, lean protein, whole grains, fruit and dairy products, and avoiding sugar intake.

 - Verify your levels of “good” and “bad” cholesterol.
-High bad cholesterol levels may cause damages in blood vessels.
+High bad cholesterol levels may cause damage in blood vessels.

 - If you smoke, you should quit.
 Tobacco consumption causes alterations in blood vessels, thus increasing the chances of suffering eye conditions.